SrijanBadhya/Debsoc/Running the PES Debsoc.md

   + They may continue ruining the debate club experience for everyone else, while still bringing in tournament wins.
   + By utilitarian metrics, this reduces the number of people who enjoy debate, enjoy the club, and hence reduces the breadth and depth of the value given by the club.
 - You might get depressed over the Debsoc 'deteriorating' when the people are actually doing fine.
 They're still enjoying the club and enjoying debate.
 - You might be cringe and hesitate to work with other societies and give good feedback because they're 'rival societies' who are 'taking away your wins'.
+(For a while I had to process these cringe thoughts in my own head).

 **Most of the benefits are accessible even when you don't solely care about tournament wins.
 You can still achieve joy, growth, and community without grinding solely for tournament wins.**